Coordination infrastructure

 A structured intake produces an immutable State document — versioned, traceable, and derived from a single confirmed source.
 Every agent works from the same picture.

 No State influences any decision without a named human reviewer confirming it reflects reality.
-The gate is constitutive — enforced at database level, not advisory.
+The gate is constitutive — enforced at the architecture level, not advisory.

 Every State has a decay rate derived from the trajectory of the situation.
 Review is triggered automatically.
 A record with no expiry date is a false prior in waiting.